 “Albero Sonico Destrutturato” Biennale di Venezia.

 ”Albero Sonico (Sonic Tree)” represents a further evolution of “Forest Dimmi”.
-The interaction between ecosystem and human being becomes even closer, requiring an effective cooperation.
+The interaction between the ecosystem and the human being becomes even closer, requiring effective cooperation.
 The Sonic Tree responds to the visitor with sounds captured by special sensors.

 The Sonic Tree is a sound exploration, and at the same time a reflection on communicativeness and on meta-linguistic interactions between living beings.

 Sound is the most basic communication medium allowing an immediate reciprocal influence that goes far beyond formal language.
-Frequencies act as a means to stimulate otherwise impossible communication, and activate an infinitely deeper understanding of our reality.
+Frequencies act as a means to communication that would otherwise be impossible, and activate an infinitely deeper understanding of our reality.

-In Biennale di Venezia, Marco realized Albero Sonico Destrutturato” as a site-specific installation for Borghi of Italy – #NO (F)EARTHQUAKE”, Collateral Event of the 16th International Architecture Exhibition – La Biennale di Venezia 2018.
-Find more.
+At the Venice Biennale, Marco realized Albero Sonico Destrutturato” as a site-specific installation for Borghi of Italy – #NO (F)EARTHQUAKE”, Collateral Event of the 16th International Architecture Exhibition – La Biennale di Venezia 2018.
+Find out more.